josevarghese/copy-link-to-heading/readme.txt

 == Screenshots ==

 1. **Settings Page:** Configure which heading levels and content types should display the link icon.
-2. **Frontend Example:** A link icon displayed next to a heading.
+2. **Frontend Example:** A link icon is displayed next to a heading.
 3. **Copy and Share:** Easily copy the link to the clipboard and share it.

 == Changelog ==

+= 1.1 =
+** New Feature:**
+- A new option was added to the settings page to control the visibility of the copy link icon on mobile devices.
+- When enabled (default), the icon is always visible on mobile for better usability on touchscreens.
+- When disabled, the icon behaves like on desktops, appearing only on hover.

 = 1.0 =
 * Initial release: Adds link icons next to headings for easy sharing and navigation.
-* Added: Ability to customize heading levels for displaying the link icon.
+* Added: Ability to customize heading levels to display the link icon.
 * Added: Compatibility with WooCommerce and other custom post types.